CDCgov/Rnssp-templates-docs/content/templates/syndromeeval/_index.en.md

 * Start Date: Automatically modified to be the first day of the MMWR week of the selected start date
 * End Date: Recommended to be at least 2 weeks prior to date of running the report to account for a lag in discharge diagnosis data.
 Automatically modified to be the last day of the MMWR week of the selected end date.
 * Has been Emergency: TRUE/FALSE option for limiting to emergency department visits
+* "Chunk data pull (per day)?: TRUE/FALSE option for pull the data by chunks (time resolution: one day)
 * CCDD Category (Up to 3): When more than 3 are supplied, only the first 3 are considered by the template
 * A title for the report
 * Export Data: TRUE/FALSE option as to whether to save export and save datasets on the disk.
 When TRUE, a folder named `Output` is automatically created in the working directory and receives exported data in .csv format.